SpacehuhnTech/wifiduck.com/index.md

 With the WiFi Duck, you can simply connect via WiFi to manage all scripts from within a web interface.
 This means that, unlike other BadUSBs, you don't need to install an app, log in, compile or copy scripts to an SD card.

+## Disclaimer

+This tool is intended to be used for testing, training, and educational purposes only.
+Never use it to do harm or create damage!

+The continuation of this project counts on you!

 ## Usage